topcoat/theme/README.md

 theme
 =====

-TopCoat default theme
+Topcoat default theme

-This supplies the styling and platform specific properties to TopCoat base components.
+This supplies the styling and platform specific properties to Topcoat base components.